 Ringing timeout defines how long the call rings to a specific agent until it moves to the next one.

 You can also define some criteria that the Group needs to meet for a call to enter the Queue.
 Possible rule sets are:

 Always: All callers will enter the queue.

 At least one agent is logged in: Callers will enter the queue if at least one agent has a status "online", "calling" or "idle".

 At least one agent is present: Callers will enter the queue if at least one agent is in status "online" or "calling".

 At least one agent is available to take a call: Callers will enter the queue if at least one agent is in a status "online".

-This setting is especially helpful if you do not want your customers to wait in a queue, while there is a low chance that the call will be picked up in given time.
+This setting is especially helpful if you do not want your customers to wait in a queue while there is a low chance that the call will be picked up within a given time.

 “Assign a skill for Skill based routing” - assigning a skill will turn on the use of Skill Based Routing for your group.
 Calls will therefore be distributed to agents based on their skill level.

 You may define the skills of your agents directly in the Dashboard > Account > Settings > Skilled Based Routing.